• Skip to primary navigation

 How to Make Shrimp Étouffée

 This dish requires patience.
-But the time and effort put in preparing this dish worth it.
+But the time and effort put into preparing this dish is worth it.
 It serves well on a busy weeknight meal, or as a date night.

-Start by prepping the ingredients: Chop, slice or dice the vegetables – onions, celery, green onions, garlic cloves, tomatoes, and pepper.
-All of which are needed and will make the roux even richer.
-Sit them aside when complete.
+Start by prepping the ingredients: Chop, slice, or dice the vegetables – onions, celery, green onions, garlic cloves, tomatoes, and pepper.
+All of these are needed and will make the roux even richer.
+Set them aside when complete.

-Prepare the herbs: Prepare a bouquet garni by combining the parsley, basil leaves, and bay leaves together.
+Prepare the herbs: Prepare a bouquet of garni by combining the parsley, basil leaves, and bay leaves.
 Tie the herbs together so they do not float uncontrollably while cooking.
 This will also help you to remove them when you are ready to serve.
 Sit the bouquet garni aside.

 Next, cook the shrimp: It is best to use deveined shrimp and those with no shells.
 Lightly season the shrimp with salt and Cajun seasoning.
 Mix well and set aside for about 15 minutes.

-In a large saucepan that’s about 3 litters and suitable to feed between 5-7 people, add the oil to the pan over medium-high heat.
+In a large saucepan that’s about 3 liters and suitable to feed between 5-7 people, add the oil to the pan over medium-high heat.
 When heated, add the shrimp in batches.

 When the shrimp is done, remove the shrimp and set it aside.
 Repeat the next batch(es).